16th New York Infantry Regiment

-The 16th New York Infantry Regiment (or 1st Northern New York Regiment) was an infantry regiment in the Union Army during the American Civil War.
+The 16th New York Infantry Regiment (or 1st Northern New York Regiment) was an volunteer infantry regiment in the Union Army during the American Civil War.
+This regiment fought in critical battles like the First Battle of Bull Run, Gaines Mill, and Chancellorsville.
+While this regiment was only active for two years, from 1861 to 1863, it became known for its notable headwear, which included straw hats, making it more easily identified.

 Recruitment

 The 16th New York Infantry was organized by company in small towns and the regiment was assembled in Albany, New York, originally under the name "1st Northern New York Infantry.
 The regiment mustered in for two years of service as the 16th New York Infantry on May 15, 1861, under the command of Colonel Thomas A. Davies.
-However, Regiments that formed later in the war and individual soldiers that reinforced the Regiment would serve three years.
+This regiment recruited about 1,247 men, most of whom came from northern New York state.
+Among the enlisted men, the youngest member was 18 years old and the oldest was 45 years old.

 Companies were principally recruited as follows: A at Ogdensburg, B and F at Potsdam, C and E at Plattsburg, D at Gouverneur, G at DePeyster, H at Stockholm, I at Malone, and K at West Chazy and Mooers.

 The regiment was attached to the 2nd Brigade, 5th Division, Army of Northeastern Virginia from June 1861 to August 1861; Heintzelman's Brigade, Division of the Potomac to March 1862; Slocum's Brigade, Franklin's Division, I Corps to May 1862; 2nd Brigade, 1st Division, VI Corps to May 1863.

 The regiment was originally armed with model 1840 muskets.
 In July 1861 the state of New York replaced these with Pattern 1853 Enfield rifle muskets.
+By the time of the Battle of Chancellorsville, Ordinance Dept. records show that the companies of the 16th were armed with a mixture of 1855 Springfield, 1861 Springfield and 1853 Enfield rifled muskets.